Should Board Members of Nonprofit Organizations Be Compensated?

 Relevant Statistics and Other Information

-According to statistics in the ASAE & the Center for Association Leadership’s 2006 publication, Policies and Procedures in Association Management, compensating board members is not a norm in the association world.
+According to statistics in ASAE’s 2006 publication, Policies and Procedures in Association Management, compensating board members is not a norm in the association world.
 Serving on a board of an association is usually considered a volunteer commitment (see chart below).

 Question: Do you pay a fee to any of your elected officers or directors (excluding expense reimbursement) for their services?